Calculatorbudy Official Logo

 Principal Roots and Signs

 Every positive number actually has two square roots: a positive one and a negative one.
-For example, the square roots of 16 are 4 and -4, because both (4)² and (-4)² equal 16.
-However, when we use the radical symbol (√), we are referring to the principal square root, which is the non-negative value.
-If we want to indicate both, we use the ± symbol (e.g., x = ±√16).
+For example, the square roots of 16 are 4 and -4.
+However, when using the radical symbol (√), we typically refer to the principal square root, which is the non-negative value.

 2. Understanding Cube Roots

-A cube root goes one step further.
-It asks the question: "What number multiplied by itself three times equals the given number?"
+A cube root determines what number multiplied by itself three times equals the given value.
 The symbol for a cube root is ³√.

 3. The General Root (Nth Root)